 Circular Economy Solution

-Synthetic Fibres - Spider silk or bast fibres here, as well
+Synthetic Fibres - Bast fibres here, as well

 Dyes/Chemicals - bio synthetic or bio generated dyes

 Colour Fastness - acid derivatives (stearic, palmitic), waxes, caster oil, lanolin and natural resins can be used to ensure the dye stays.

 Buttons/Rivets - use safe metals, clever reusing of materials to create new products, or bio materials such as wood.